 • Specify pricing and create dynamic pricing rules.
 Create pricing categories, bulk discounts, and private tour rates; dynamic pricing automatically adjusts rates based on preset conditions.

 The product builder walks you through the steps to create tour listings so you know exactly what details to provide and how to create engaging listings.
-For example, it prompts you to create an attention-grabbing title, include a detailed description and itinerary, and add media like images and videos.
+There’s zero guesswork.
+You can even create templates from listings to quickly add more to your product line.

 Give your experience a short but descriptive name

-Note: Viator users can also import tour listings from their Viator account to complete set-up in seconds and sell those experiences on their website.
+Note: Viator users can also import products from their Viator account to sell those experiences on their website.

 • Import supplies and equipment per experience